 Politicians and top policymakers, including at the Federal Reserve, say it’s critical to keep this economic expansion going so more Americans can get jobs — and build financial security.
 And it’s especially critical for many minority families, who usually earn less and have far less wealth than whites.

-A typical white family has a net worth of over $170,000, while a typical African American or Latino family has a net worth under $21,000, Fed data
+A typical white family has a net worth of over $170,000, while a typical African American or Latino family has a net worth under $21,000, Fed data show.

 “People who live and work in low- and middle-income communities tell us that this job market is the best anyone can recall,” Fed Chair Jerome H. Powell said in a speech last month in Jackson, Wyo.
 “Our challenge now is to do what monetary policy can do to sustain the expansion so that the benefits of the strong jobs market extend to more of those still left behind.”